 Will a 1031 Exchange help avoid capital gains tax on an inherited home?
 When you inherit a home and use it as a rental property, you could face major tax implications when it comes time to sell unless you use a 1031 exchange.

-Q: My mother who was very ill and on Social Security sold me her residence for $1.00 just in case something happened to her.
+Q: Will a 1031 exchange help avoid capital gains tax on an inherited home?
+My mother who was very ill and on Social Security sold me her residence for $1.00 just in case something happened to her.
 We ended up moving her in with us until she died.

 Her home was vacant and we decided to rent it out.
 But the time has come that we can no longer keep this up and need to sell it.
 We are worried about any capital gains taxes and want to take the money received from the sale to help pay down an existing home equity mortgage we have on our primary residence that also has attached rental units.

 I’ve heard about a 1031 exchange.
 Could I apply it in this case?

 Will a 1031 Exchange Help Avoid Capital Gains Tax on an Inherited Home?

 A: A tax-deferred exchange (also referred to as a 1031 exchange or Starker trust) is in its basic form the sale of an income-producing property with the purchase of a replacement income-producing property.
 While in the past, the IRS Code allowed exchanges of property other than real estate, that might change in the near future depending on what changes in the law are considered as a part of tax reform.

 When it comes to completing a 1031 exchange, you have to own a property that was held for investment purposes.
 To sell the property:

 - You generally will use an exchange company to facilitate the sale and purchase of the replacement property.

 - That company is usually considered to be an “intermediary exchange” company.